npipkins/Excel_Project/README.md

 Getting funded on Kickstarter requires meeting or exceeding the project's initial goal, so many organizations spend months looking through past projects in an attempt to discover some trick for finding success.
 For this project, you will organize and analyze a database of 4,000 past projects in order to uncover any hidden trends.

-* Please look at the instructions folder to determine the beginning of the project
+* Please look at the instructions folder to determine the beginning of the project.

 ## Analytical Work